 - It reconfigures the sensor mapping of dual sensor temperature transmitters.

 - It works with multi-drop configurations, burst mode and multiple masters.

-- While measuring analog mA output, you can easily read HART PV function and smart transmitter digital output.
+- While measuring analog mA output, you can easily read the HART PV function and smart transmitter digital output.

 - You can interrogate this protocol to determine the model, tag and device type.

 - It Re-label smart transmitters by reading and writing to the HART tag field.

-- To make field adjustments to PV range points, damping etc it read and write HART configuration functions.
+- To make field adjustments to PV range points, damping, etc it reads and writes HART configuration functions.

 - It supports popular models of HART transmitters with more device-specific command support.

 While ordering this calibrator, you got lots of components inside its box.
 Here we are providing a list of those components which comes along with this calibrator inside its box.
 If anything is damaged or missing, you can immediately contact the place of purchase.
 For your comfort, we also provide you images of all these components below.

 - Three Sets of stackable test leads